Landozo/LumiaExpansionPacks/README.md

 6. Activate the Author entries in the lorebook that you want to apply to your stories!
 7. Give me feedback in the channel please!

+## How to install final releases (None of mine available there yet):

+1. Head over to Prolix's site [here](https://lucid.cards/world-books?category=Lumia%20DLC)
+2. Download the lorebooks
+3. Import the lorebook
+4. Enable the toggles you want
+5. ???
+6. Profit!

 ## WIP Planning:
 - Testing (Raws available here in folders, testing personalities, format cleanup)
 - Alpha (Internal releases on discord and here)